Transaction Cost definition

 More Definitions of Transaction Cost

-Transaction Cost means the costs, fees and expenses incurred by the City in connection with the issuance and sale of any series of Obligations, including but not limited to (A) rating agency and other financing fees; (B) the fees and disbursements of bond counsel and special assessment counsel; (C) the underwriters' discount; (D) the fees and disbursements of the City's financial advisor; (E) the costs of preparing and printing the Obligations, the preliminary official statement, the final official statement, and all other documentation supporting issuance of the Obligations; (F) the fees payable in respect of any municipal bond insurance policy; (G) administrative, development, credit review, and all other fees associated with any pooled commercial paper or similar interim financing program; and (H) any other costs of a similar nature incurred in connection with issuance of such Obligations.
+Transaction Cost means the reasonable and necessary costs, fees and expenses incurred by District #6 in connection with the issuance and sale of each series of the Bonds, including but not limited to (A) rating agency and other financing fees; (B) the fees and disbursements of bond counsel; (C) the fees and disbursements of District #6's financial advisor; (D) the costs of preparing or printing the Bonds and the documentation supporting issuance of the Bonds; (E) the fees payable in respect of any municipal bond insurance policy or other credit enhancement; and (F) any other costs of a similar nature reasonably incurred.

 Transaction Cost means in relation to